fluxninja/aperture/docs/content/get-started/policies/policies.md

 ---
-title: Generate and Apply Policies
+title: Generating and Applying Policies
-description: How to generate and apply Policies in Aperture
+description: How to generate and apply policies in Aperture
 keywords:
   - policy
   - jsonnet